mcds-cmu/11637/_includes/syllabus/policies_m25.md

 In the interest of supporting future students, please refrain from publicly posting your solutions, both during the course and after its completion.
 By taking these precautions, students contribute to maintaining a fair and inclusive learning environment for everyone.

-## Penalties for Violations of Course Policies
+## Penalties for Academic Integrity Violations

 All violations (even first one) of course policies will always be reported to the university authorities (your Department Head, Associate Dean, Dean of Student Affairs, etc.) as an official Academic Integrity Violation and will carry severe penalties.